• Skip to main content

 • Combine dried fruit, dates, apricots, brown sugar, orange juice, butter, mixed spice, cinnamon and ginger to a large saucepan.

-• Stir over a low head heat until butter melts and sugar dissolves.
+• Stir over a low head until butter melts and sugar dissolves.

 • Increase heat and bring to boil.
-Reduce heat and simmer for about five minutes, stirring occasionally.
+Reduce heat and simmer for five minutes, stirring occasionally.

 • Remove from heat, cover and allow to cool completely, about two to three hours.